ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 ## Understanding the differences

-The essential use case is captured by these tables:
+The essential use case is captured by these tables.
+Keep them in mind as we go through the different approaches.

 ```sql
 CREATE TABLE users (